-ESMAP is a partnership between the World Bank Group and 18 partners to help low and middle-income countries reduce poverty and boost growth, through environmentally sustainable energy solutions.
-ESMAP’s analytical and advisory services are fully integrated within the WBG’s country financing and policy dialogue in the energy sector.
-Through the WBG, ESMAP works to accelerate the energy transition required to achieve Sustainable Development Goal 7 (SDG7) to ensure access to affordable, reliable, sustainable and modern energy for all.
-It helps to shape WBG strategies and programs to achieve WBG Climate Change Action Plan targets: 28% of WBG financing with climate co-benefits; scale up 20 GW in renewable energy generation and integrate an additional 10 GW of variable renewable energy sources into grids over 5 years; mobilize $25 billion in commercial funds for clean energy; invest at least $1 billion to promote energy efficiency and resilient buildings by 2020; and, increase support to policy actions for sector reform, including for fossil fuel subsidies.
+ESMAP is a partnership between the World Bank and 22 partners to help low and middle-income countries reduce poverty and boost growth through sustainable energy solutions.
+ESMAP’s analytical and advisory services are fully integrated within the World Bank’s country financing and policy dialogue in the energy sector.
+Through the World Bank Group (WBG), ESMAP works to accelerate the energy transition required to achieve Sustainable Development Goal 7 (SDG7) to ensure access to affordable, reliable, sustainable and modern energy for all.
+It helps to shape WBG strategies and programs to achieve the WBG Climate Change Action Plan targets.

 The ESMAP Theory of Change is an overarching view of the results that ESMAP strives to achieve to contribute to the umbrella development objectives: achieving universal access by 2030 and achieving decarbonization across the energy sector in support of international commitments on climate change.